jackyef/quirc-wasm/README.md

 Quirc Library - https://github.com/dlbeer/quirc,
 Jpeg Library - https://github.com/libjpeg-turbo/libjpeg-turbo, and
 Emscripten JpegLib - https://github.com/AntoineViau/webassembly-jpeg

-### What does it do ?
-When index.html is launched in your browser, a Jpeg image is fetched() and processed as raw data, it will decode the qr code and print data payload to console.

 ### Quirc-Wasm Scanner Demo
 Change to scanner directory :